There has been confusion about the software architect’s job description, labeling them as software developers or project managers.

 From having a wide range of technical expertise to systematically being a decision maker, software architects play a vital role in achieving business goals relevant to its success.

-That said, if you are a business owner, outsourcing software architects is worth considering.
+That said, if you are a business owner, outsourcing software architects with trusted companies like Outsourced is worth considering.
 They will bring great opportunities to achieve long-term business growth and success.